asesham/CarND/P3-Behavior-Cloning/writeup_template.md

 * model.py containing the script to create and train the model
 * drive.py for driving the car in autonomous mode
 * model.h5 containing a trained convolution neural network
-* writeup_report.md or writeup_report.pdf summarizing the results
+* writeup_report.md summarizing the results

 ####2.
-Submssion includes functional code
+Submission includes functional code
-Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track by executing
+Using the Udacity provided simulator and my drive.py file, model.h5 file the car can be driven autonomously around the track by executing
 ```sh
 python drive.py model.h5
 ```

 ####3.
-Submssion code is usable and readable
+Submission code is usable and readable

 The model.py file contains the code for training and saving the convolution neural network.
 The file shows the pipeline I used for training and validating the model, and it contains comments to explain how the code works.
+I used python generator for memory-efficient algorithm to load the data in batches to the model.

 ###Model Architecture and Training Strategy

 ####1.
 An appropriate model arcthiecture has been employed

-My model consists of a convolution neural network with 3x3 filter sizes and depths between 32 and 128 (model.py lines 18-24)
+I used NVIDIA's model for this project which consists of 5 CNN with 2 3x3 and 3 5x5 filter sizes layers and depths between 24 and 64 and 3 fully connected layers.
+I added a few more dropout layers to the network for an efficient model to my data.

-The model includes RELU layers to introduce nonlinearity (code line 20), and the data is normalized in the model using a Keras lambda layer (code line 18).
+The model includes RELU layers to introduce nonlinearity, and the data is normalized in the model using a Keras lambda layer.

 ####2.
 Attempts to reduce overfitting in the model

-The model contains dropout layers in order to reduce overfitting (model.py lines 21).
+The model contains dropout layers in order to reduce overfitting.
+The collected dataset is also balanced to obtain all steering angles in right proportion so that the model won't be biased to certain steering angle.

-The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 10-16).
+The model was trained and validated on different data sets to ensure that the model was not overfitting .
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 ####3.
 Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 25).
+The model used an adam optimizer with learning rate of 0.001

 ####4.
 Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving, recovering from the left and right sides of the road ...
+I used a combination of center lane driving, recovering from the left and right sides of the road.
+I augmented the training data with the images which needs steering angle > 0.5 just to balance the data with other steering angles.
+Steering values for left image are obtained by adding 0.2 to the steering value from the center camera view and subtracted by 0.2 for a right camera view of an image.

 For details about how I created the training data, see the next section.